catisf/Project-1-Group-2/README.md

 ![Screenshot of Top hits 2017 playlist by Spotify](https://github.com/catisf/Project-1-Group-2/blob/main/readme_images/playlist.png)

 In order to answer our research questions, we first selected 6 playlists, one for each of the last 6 years.
-We chose playlists spanning from 2017 to 2022, in order to capture both any changes preceding the rise of TikTok and the COVID pandemic, as well as any long lasting changes in music listening habits post-COVID.
+We chose playlists spanning from 2017 to 2022, in order to capture both, any changes preceding the rise of TikTok and the COVID pandemic, as well as any long lasting changes in music listening habits post-COVID.

 The playlists for each year are the following:
 - 2017: https://open.spotify.com/playlist/37i9dQZF1DWTE7dVUebpUW